-Developer communities encourage sharing of what you know to others.
-Through this knowledge exchange we can all learn from each other and build ourselves into growing our development skills.
+Developer communities encourage sharing of what you know with others.
+Through this knowledge exchange, we can all learn from each other and grow our skills.

-It’s like having an extended community of colleagues where you can help each other out in challenges you face.
-Use these communities to learn from people who are more experienced than you in certain areas of software development.
+Being part of a developer community is like having an extended network of colleagues where you can help each other out.
+Use these communities to learn from people who are more experienced than you in your field.

 3. Networking opportunities

-This applies especially if you join a developer community that meets up locally in your area.
-You’ll probably come across the same people at each meetup and eventually get to know them and their backgrounds.
+Job opportunities may also arise and especially applies if you join a developer community that meets up locally in your area.
+In this case, as you meet with the same people at each meetup you’ll eventually get to know them and their backgrounds.

-This can open up opportunities to find mentors in fields of software development you want to grow in or.
-You can also potentially meet developers with similar interests willing to collaborate with you on projects.
+This also opens up chances to find mentors in your field or potentially meet developers with similar interests willing to collaborate with you on projects.

-The opportunities that open up simply by being active in communities and conversing with others on a similar journey path is another powerful reason why you should join a developer community.
+The networking possibilities that can arise simply by being active in communities and conversing with others on a similar journey path is another powerful reason why you should join a developer community.

 4. Expand your areas of expertise

-I personally found this the case when I joined the dev.to community.
-It’s a community that allows anyone to share their experiences by making posts and discussions on any dev related topic you want.
-On dev.to, I come across all kinds of posts relating to fields I had no previous experience with such as front-end and back-end development.
+I personally found this the case when I joined the DEV.to community.
+It’s a community that allows anyone to share their experiences by making posts and discussions on any developer related topic they want.
+On DEV.to, I’ve come across all kinds of posts relating to fields I had no previous experience with.

-By reading posts on areas of software dev I’m not familiar with I’ve become more aware of technologies, frameworks and even programming languages that I’m now exploring to help me with some side projects I work on.
+By reading posts on areas of software development I’m not familiar with I’ve become more aware of technologies, frameworks and even programming languages that I’m now exploring to help with some side projects.

-By the way, If you’re not part of dev.to i highly recommend you consider joining this community!
-They are a great place to share your own journey as a developer, exchange developer tips, share code snippets and have discussions on all things software dev regardless of your experience.
+By the way, If you’re not part of DEV.to I highly recommend you consider joining this developer community!
+It’s a great place to share your own journey as a developer, exchange tips, share code snippets and have discussions on all things software dev regardless of your experience.

 5. It will challenge you

 This point depends on the type of community you join.
-Certain developer communities are focused on having you take part in a challenge or project.
+The opportunity for challenges relates to certain developer communities that are focused on having you take part in a challenge or project.

 For example, freeCodeCamp is great for newbies as you can learn the fundamentals of several programming languages by completing coding challenges.

-While we have this blog to provide tips and discussions for developers, we are also working on building a community that’s entirely dedicated to helping devs become more active in their coding activity!
-Whether you’re a newbie or experienced, we welcome anyone willing to dedicate time and effort to accelerate their coding skills.
-Learn more about how we work and consider joining us!
+While we have this blog to provide tips and tricks for developers, we are also working on building a community that’s entirely dedicated to helping you becoming a more active and motivated developer.

-Join a developer community and you may be surprised at just how much it will help you grow as a programmer!
+Join a developer community and you may be surprised at just how much it will help you grow!